eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 A supermajority, defined as ⅔ of the total validator balance, is required for a checkpoint to be justified.
 For instance, if validators have balances of 8 ETH, 8 ETH, and 32 ETH, a supermajority needs the vote of the 32 ETH validator.
 Once a checkpoint receives a supermajority, it becomes justified.
 If the subsequent epoch's checkpoint also achieves justification, the previous checkpoint is finalized, securing all preceding blocks.
 Typically, this process spans two epochs (12.8 minutes).

-On average, a user transaction would be in a block in the middle of an epoch.
-It’s half an epoch until the next checkpoint, suggesting transaction finality of 2.5 epochs: 16 minutes.
-Optimally, more than ⅔ of attestations will have been included by the 22nd slot of an epoch.
+When a user transaction is included in a block, On average it would be somewhere in the middle of an epoch.
+It takes half an epoch (about 3.2 minutes) to reach the next checkpoint, suggesting transaction finality of 2.5 epochs: 16 minutes.
+Optimally, more than ⅔ of attestations will have been included by the 22nd (2/3rd of 32) slot of an epoch.
 Thus, transaction finality is an average of 14 minutes (16+32+22 slots).
-Block confirmations emerge from a block’s attestations, to its justification, to its finality.
+Block confirmations emerge from a block’s attestations, then move to its justification, to its finality.
 Use cases can decide whether they need finality or an earlier safety threshold is sufficient.

-#### Closer look on Attestations

-Validators submit one attestation per epoch, containing both an LMD GHOST and an FFG vote.
-These attestations have 32 chances per epoch for inclusion on-chain, with earlier inclusions receiving higher rewards.
-This means a validator may have two attestations included on-chain in a single epoch.
-Validators are rewarded the most when their attestation is included on-chain at their assigned slot; later inclusion is a decaying reward.
-To give validators time to prepare, they are assigned to committees one epoch in advance.
-Proposers are only assigned to slots once the epoch starts.
-Nonetheless, [secret leader election](https://ethresear.ch/t/low-overhead-secret-single-leader-election/5994) research aims to mitigate attacks or bribing of proposers.

 <a id="img_finality"></a>
 <figure class="diagram" style="text-align:center">